commonlims/commonlims/docs/frontend.md

 Typically, each API resource should have its own action and reducer file in `app/redux`.
 The reducer file should also be added to the index `app/redux/reducers/index.js`.

-We use the following convention for naming actions: `[RESOURCE_NAME]_[ACTION]_[REQUEST|SUCCESS|FAILURE]`, where ACTION is usually (but not necessarily) an HTTP method.
-For example: 'USER_TASKS_GET_SUCCESS'.
-Each action should be wrapped in its own function, such as userTasksGetSuccess().
-In addition, you will want to create a thunk wrapper for any asynchronous API calls, such as userTasksGet().
+We use the following convention for naming actions: `[ACTION]_[RESOURCE_NAME]_[REQUEST|SUCCESS|FAILURE]`, where ACTION often corresponds to the CRUD method being used.
+For example: 'GET_USER_TASK_DEFINITIONS_SUCCESS'.
+Each action should be wrapped in its own function, such as getUserTasksAggregateSuccess().

+In addition, you will want to create a thunk wrapper for any asynchronous API calls, such as getUserTasksAggregate().
+This function does the actual side effect (such as getting or creating a resource), while the other actions are dispatched as a result of that side effect.

 Every action should be handled in the corresponding reducer file.